torvalds/linux/Documentation/dev-tools/kgdb.rst

 attached keyboard.
 The keyboard infrastructure is only compiled into the kernel when ``CONFIG_KDB_KEYBOARD=y`` is set in the kernel configuration.

-The core polled keyboard driver driver for PS/2 type keyboards is in ``drivers/char/kdb_keyboard.c``.
+The core polled keyboard driver for PS/2 type keyboards is in ``drivers/char/kdb_keyboard.c``.
 This driver is hooked into the debug core when kgdboc populates the callback in the array called :c:type:`kdb_poll_funcs[]`.
 The :c:func:`kdb_get_kbd_char` is the top-level